Texas vs. Colgate: Odds, spread, over/under - NCAA Tournament First Round

 Texas vs. Colgate Betting Trends

-- Texas has covered 17 times in 34 games with a spread this season.
+- Texas has put together a 17-17-0 record against the spread this season.

-- So far this season, 16 out of the Longhorns' 34 games have hit the over.
+- A total of 16 out of the Longhorns' 34 games this season have hit the over.

-- Colgate has compiled a 16-16-0 record against the spread this year.
+- Colgate has put together a 16-16-0 record against the spread this year.

-- So far this year, 19 out of the Raiders' 32 games with an over/under have gone over the point total.
+- In the Raiders' 32 chances this year, the combined scoring has gone over the point total 19 times.

 Texas Futures Odds